-If you need to serialize an Object to a byte array or deserialize a byte array back into an Object, Spring Integration provides symmetrical serialization transformers.
-These will use standard Java serialization by default, but you can provide an implementation of Spring 3.0's Serializer or Deserializer strategies via the 'serializer' and 'deserializer' attributes, respectively.
+If you need to serialize an Object to a byte array or descrialize a byte array back into an Object, Spring Integration provides symmetrical serialization transformers.
+These will use standard Java serialization by default, but you can provide an implementation of Spring 3.0's Serializer or Descrializer strategies via the 'serializer' and 'descrializer' attributes, respectively.